 If you reimburse more than the HMRC-approved rates, HMRC will tax you on the excess.
 Therefore, it is vital to ensure you stay within the allowed rates.

-Let’s now look at the various options and their associated implications.
+Let’s now look at the various options and their associated implications for your future ride to work by bike.

 There is a scheme in place called the contractor Cycle to Work Scheme (HMRC).
-Under this scheme, if you run your own contractor limited company, you can benefit from the use of a bicycle.
-In some cases, the contractor cycle to work scheme is also available for a company motorcycle.
+Under this Cycle to Work Scheme, directors and contractors can benefit from the use of a company bicycle.
+Therefore, if you run your own contractor limited company, this bicycle scheme (UK) is something you could consider too.
+In addition, in some cases the contractor cycle to work scheme is also available for a company motorcycle.

 There has been quite a bit of hype by bicycle shops regarding the HMRC Cycle to Work Scheme (contractor option).
-This scheme enables employees who make a salary sacrifice to use a bike their employer provides tax-free.
+This bicycle scheme for employees enables workers who make a salary sacrifice to use a bike their employer provides tax-free.
+When the company purchases the bicycle, the employee pays this back as a deduction from their salary each month.
+In addition, the employer can claim the Cycle to Work Scheme VAT on the cost of the bike.
+Please see HMRC’s detailed cycle to work rules for further guidance.

 A contractor who has their own company and decides to start travelling to work by bicycle could buy a business bike.
-The company would save Corporation Tax (CT) on the bicycle cost.
-In addition, it may reclaim the VAT on this, too (see below).
+The company would save Corporation Tax (CT) on the contractor bike cost.
+In addition, it can reclaim the VAT on this, too (see below).

 Buying a bicycle through your business

 Can I claim a bicycle as a business expense?
 Let us suppose you are a contractor who runs your own company, and you decide to start commuting by a business bicycle to work in the future.
 In that case, you may prefer to use a bike for your business journeys without the salary sacrifice option.
-The company can claim CT on the cost of the bicycle.
-The company will also be able to reclaim the VAT if you buy the bike from a VAT-registered supplier.
+The company can claim CT on the cost of the contractor bike.
+The company will also be able to reclaim the VAT if you buy your contractor bicycle from a VAT-registered supplier.

 The contractor could buy the bicycle from the business later, at the market value.